What documents do I need to submit for an SEP?

 Typically, you can enroll in health insurance once a year, during the annual Open Enrollment Period.
 However, if you have a Qualifying Life Event (QLE), such as having a baby or moving to a new state, you’ll also be able to enroll during a Special Enrollment Period (SEP).
 As part of this process, you may need to verify your eligibility and submit certain documents.
 Below are the main types of QLEs and examples of documents the government will accept to confirm your eligibility.
 Use this guide to make sure you have the documents needed when you apply for health insurance.
+We also created this FREE quick guide for you to refer back to when enrolling.

 What are the main types of Qualifying Life Events?